 Generous funding by the Samuel H. Kress Foundation supported JHNA's development of enhanced image tools and navigation (click here for the technical project narrative).
-Clicking on the images in the article that are enhanced with IIIF imagery (identified in the captions) opens the "curtain viewer" to study The Fall of Phaeton up to a microscopic level using a range of technical images and paint samples.
-Clicking on any other figure opens the comparison viewer, allowing the user to zoom in and compare that image to all the works of art illustrated in the article.
+Clicking on the images in the article identified in the captions by the reference "IIIF multi-mode viewer" allows the user to study The Fall of Phaeton up to a microscopic level using a range of technical images and paint samples.
+Clicking on any other figure opens the side-by-side viewer, allowing the user to zoom in and compare that image to all the works of art illustrated in the article.
+Additional grant funding from Association of Research Institutes in Art History (ARIAH) added new functionality to both image viewers.
+Clicking on detail figures in the article now opens the overall image zoomed in at the corresponding area.
+Many images also have annotations: hovering over a shaded area will open a window with additional text and/or comparative images.